In-licensing may be pharma’s preferred mode of business development these days. Should that impact your investment strategy?

 This puzzled some investors — after all, the drug seemed like a potential blockbuster.
 It would be a novel entrant to the market, and would benefit a wide number patients.
 Why split the profits with another company, and one coming late to the game?

 As John LaMattina explains in Forbes, at the time of the deal there were still plenty of questions about the success of Eliquis.
-The anticoagulant drug market is a competitive one, and there was no guarantee that this drug would prove more effective than similar products also in development.
-What’s more, Phase III trials are costly, and Bristol-Myers Squibb was contending with a tight R&D budget.
+The anticoagulant drug market is competitive, and there was no guarantee that this drug would prove more effective than similar products also in development.
+What’s more, Phase 3 trials are costly, and Bristol-Myers Squibb was contending with a tight research and development budget.

 In the case of Pfizer, Bristol-Myers Squibb eased the risk and financial burden of getting Eliquis approved.
 It took a long time to roll out the drug, but today it’s a top earner, bringing in profits for both pharmaceutical companies.

 In-licensing deals can also cause confusion by complicating financial statements.
 “They are not typically recorded as an asset on the balance sheet,” Jeff Margolis, vice president of RespireRx (OTCQB:RSPI), explained to the Investing News Network.